 I taught the Mundo Program to patients through wellness programs at medical centers, including Kaiser Permanente and Hill Physicians Medical Group, to faculty and staff at Stanford University, UC Berkeley, and UCSF, and at corporations, including Hewlett Packard and Lockheed Martin.
-I currently offer in person and video sessions to individuals and groups and training programs for wellness professionals.
+I currently offer in-person and video cam sessions to individuals and groups and training programs for wellness professionals.
 You can read my CV here.

 A retrospective study of seventy-eight migraine patients, who took my class through health education programs, was published in the peer-reviewed international medical journal Cephalalgia (May 2001, Abstracts) and presented in poster session at the 2001 International Headache Congress.